Zondax/icp-client-cpp/README.md

 ## Project
 #### ic-agent-wrapper
 Contains rust code to expose ic-agent lib to C.
-Generates binding from the modules when runing:
+Generates binding from the modules when running:

     cargo build --release
 #### lib-agent-c

-Librabry emulation folder.
-Where we use the wrapper exposed functions to create C friendly fucntions to be used.
+Library emulation folder.
+Where we use the wrapper exposed functions to create C friendly functions to be used.
-The following comand will update the bindings.h, compile lib files and run the hello_world.c code
+The following command will update the bindings.h, compile lib files and run the hello_world.c code

     sh test_lib.sh